MaheshwariSahu/Crop-Yield-Prediction/README.md

 ## Crop-Yield-Prediction
 🌱 Crop Yield Prediction

-This project focuses on predicting crop yield using machine learning techniques.
 This project predicts crop yield (hg/ha) using rainfall, temperature, pesticide usage, and crop type data across different countries and years.
 The goal is to provide insights for agricultural planning, resource allocation, and sustainable farming practices.

 The dataset contains 28,242 records with the following features: